jphmrst/PLC/index.md

 ## About this class

-  - Intro: What we will study, and why it is important
   - [Getting started]({{ site.baseurl }}/Setup/): Setting up Agda and other programs on your machine
   - [Sources]({{ site.baseurl }}/Sources/): Sources and authors of the